MicrosoftDocs/power-platform/power-platform/guidance/coe/setup-powerbi.md

 You can get the CoE Power BI dashboard by downloading the CoE Starter Kit compressed file ([aka.ms/CoeStarterKitDownload](https://aka.ms/CoeStarterKitDownload)). **Extract the zip file** after downloading - it contains two Power BI template files, one for connecting to Dataverse with the **Dataverse** connector and one for connecting to Dataverse with **Common Data Service (Legacy**) connector.

 - You can use the **Legacy_CoEDashboard_yyyyMM.pbit** file if you have installed the CoE Starter Kit in a Production environment.
 This uses the earlier version of the Dataverse connector in Power BI.
 Use this connector for large datasets that are greater than 80 MB.
 - You must use **Dataverse_CoEDashboard_yyyyMM.pbit** if you have installed the CoE Starter Kit in a Dataverse for Teams environment (those don't support Import).
 You can use **Dataverse_yyyyMMdd.pbit** if you have installed the CoE Starter Kit in a Production Environment, if your dataset is smaller than 80 MB.
+This version connects to Microsoft Dataverse using the TDS endpoint, therefore the TDS Endpoint has to be enabled for the environment: [Manage feature settings](https://docs.microsoft.com/power-platform/admin/settings-features).

 Learn more: